alexro/mars-rover-react/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 Some choices about the project structure are opionated and would have been different for a production app.

+In this implementation Rover stops moving if reaches end of Area.
+Another possible implementation is to throw exception or make Rover appear from the other side.
+Code allows extending by inheriting base implementation and overriding selected methods in a standard OOP approach.

 ## Available Scripts

 In the project directory, you can run: